 In the latest Shadowhunter series installment, take a trip back in time to Edwardian London.
-Chain of Gold is the first in a new trilogy by Clare.
+Chain of Gold is the first book in Clare’s latest trilogy, The Last Hours.

 The series follows Will and Tessa Herondale (from our favorite Infernal Devices trilogy!) and their teenage children, Lucie and James in the early 1900s.
 For years London has seen very few demon attacks.
 Lucie and James have spent their childhood hearing about their mother and father’s battles in the Clockwork War, but they never thought they, too, would find themselves at war with an inexplicable enemy.
 When the Blackthorn and Carstairs families come to London, they are met by an uptick in unexplainable demon attacks.
 Worse yet, these new demons can walk in sunlight and a mere scratch of their talons causes the victim to contract a dangerous illness.

 James Herondale has been in love with Grace Blackthorn, the mysterious girl who inhabited Blackthorn manner during James’s childhood summers in Idris, for as long as he can remember.
 He wants nothing more than to fall in love like his parents did years ago.
 Cordelia Carstairs has arrived in London seeking to save her family from ruin after her father is imprisoned in Idris for a crime he does not remember committing, all while trying to conceal her love of James.
 Moreover, James is struggling to understand his unique power to travel across the demon dimension, while Lucie comes to the realization that she can speak to and control ghosts— including the ghost of Jesse Blackthorn, who is not quite as dead as she thought.
 As the attacks on shadowhunters continue, Lucie, James, and their band of friends— Matthew Fairchild, Christopher Lightwood, Anna Lightwood, Thomas Lightwood, and Cordelia— must come together to find the cure before it is too late.